tinuva/SDRPlusPlusBrown/docs/index.md

 ## SNR Chart

-This shows the peaks history of SNR meter, so it allows objective comparison of what was before and after you changed processing or antenna.
+This shows the peaks history of SNR meter, so it allows objective comparison of what was before and after you changed singla processing or switched between your antennas.
 The background noise level is calculated slightly differently than in original, showing closer to 0 in the quiet areas.
 SNR chart is part of logmmse_noise_reduction plugin

 ![](snr-chart.jpg)